utibori-jp/Sartorius-Cell_Instance_Segmentation/README.md

-# Sartorius-Cell_Instance_Segmentation
+# Sartorius - Cell Instance Segmentation
-This repository for the kaggle competition "Sartorius - Cell Instance Segmentation"
+This is a repository for [Sartorius - Cell Instance Segmentation](https://www.kaggle.com/c/sartorius-cell-instance-segmentation)